-International Studies Majors provides career advising with Joel Clark, and connects students to other campus resources such as the International Internship Program and Successworks.
+The IS Major connects students to campus resources, such as the International Internship Program and Successworks.
+Most students will be interested in the career community with Emmeline Prattke: Schedule Here.
 The IS Major also posts relevant international career events and opportunities on our social media pages and newsletter.

 Career resources can also be found here.

 This is an accordion element with a series of buttons that open and close related content panels.

 Students who complete a major in International Studies pursue a wide variety of career paths including human rights, international and domestic law, federal agencies, non-governmental organizations, private sector firms, medical school, and graduate school.
 Our alumni have gone on to work in business, education, government, language, global health, policy development, and more.